Lonsdale Sisters: The 1952 Tour with Laurel & Hardy

 During the long tour Laurel & Hardy developed a close friendship with the Lonsdale Sisters.
 When the tour came to an end Laurel & Hardy returned to America but would keep in contact with the girls often sending them hand written letters & signed photos with personal messages to Pauline, Florence & their families.
 Laurel & Hardy would regularly read the variety paper to check on their old touring buddies lives and would send hand written letters of congratulations to the girls during special occasions like Pauline's wedding and the birth of the girl's children.

-Some of these pictures and letters can be seen in the book A Spot of Trouble in Southend which makes a detailed in-depth account of Laurel & Hardy's performance in Southend on August 1952.
+Some of these pictures and letters can be seen in the book A Spot of Trouble in Southend which makes a detailed in-depth account of Laurel & Hardy's performance in Southend in August 1952.

 Life after the Lonsdale Sister

 Florence Samuels

 The Lonsdale Sisters career was finished towards the end of 1953 when Florence took time off from the stage due to her being pregnant with her second child, she gave birth to her second son in 1954 and made the difficult decision to turn her back on showbiz and concentrate on being a full-time mother and wife.
 Florence Samuels lived out the rest of her life in the seaside town of Cleethorpes in North East Lincolnshire and never returned to the stage.